-Shah Rukh Khan has turned 50 today.
-He has earned a lot of respect and admiration from his fans all over the world and the actor has worked really hard for it.
-Let’s take a look at the Major Milestones in Shah Rukh Khan‘s Career that made him what he is today!
+The Baadshah of Bollywood Shah Rukh Khan has completed 28 years in the industry.
+It was on 25 June 1992, SRK started his career with Raj Kanwar film which also starred Rishi Kapoor and Divya Bharti.
+SRK has earned a lot of respect and admiration from his fans all over the world and the actor has worked really hard for it.
+Let’s take a look at the major milestones in Shah Rukh Khan‘s career that made him what he is today!

-~ SRK earned a Filmfare Critics Award for Best Performance for playing a love-struck musician in a 1994 release Kabhi Haan Kabhi Naa.
-He has even confessed that this was his favorite role!
+SRK earned a Filmfare Critics Award for Best Performance for playing a love-struck musician in a 1994 release Kabhi Haan Kabhi Naa.
+He has even confessed that this was his favourite role!

-~ SRK starred in 7 films in 1995, one of them was Karan Arjun.
-It became the second-highest grossing film of the year in India.
+SRK starred in seven films in 1995, one of them was Karan Arjun.
+It became the second-highest-grossing film of the year in India.

-~ In 2007, Chak De!
-India garnered another Filmfare Award for Best Actor for SRK’s impressive performance as the hockey coach.
+In 2007, Chak De!
+India garnered another Filmfare Award for Best Actor for SRK’s impressive performance as a hockey coach Kabir Khan.

 SRK’s fourth collaboration with Karan Johar and his sixth with Kajol, My Name is Khan earned Khan him his eighth Filmfare Award for Best Actor, equalling the record for the most wins in the category with actor Dilip Kumar!

 SRK’s own production house Red Chillies Entertainment gave us Chennai Express which despite much criticism, broke many box office records for Hindi films in both India and abroad!

 SRK is going through a tough phase as his last few films tanked at the box office.
 Fans are assured that Baadhshah of Bollywood will make a big comeback.
 Here’s wishing him all the success in the world from Team Blog to Bollywood!

 You May Like:

 Read: We are not the copyright owners of these images.
 Image Source: Google Images.